 10. Reporting and Analytics

-Comprehensive reporting capabilities will help call centres make data-driven decisions.
+Comprehensive reporting capabilities will help call centers make data-driven decisions.
 This will have a measurable impact on the organisation as a whole.
 Managers and stakeholders will be able to monitor agent performances, evaluate the quality of calls, identify hiccups, and contribute towards the overall improvement of processes.

 Furthermore, analysing this data will provide a closer look at the workload and identify a spike or decline at a defined time.
 This will help make effective staffing decisions in the long run.